bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image045.webp){width="6.0in" height="3.1044870953630794in"} -->

-Instead, let\'s use percent here, and say I want this to take up, let\'s say somewhere between 95 and I\'ll pick 95% of my page.
+Instead, let&apos;s use percent here, and say I want this to take up, let&apos;s say somewhere between 95 and I&apos;ll pick 95% of my page.
 Already, you could see that things happened in there.
 Not everything we wanted to happen, but a little.
-I\'ll resize it again.
+I&apos;ll resize it again.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 46.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->